buhl/python-di/README.rst

 What?
 -----
-di.DependencyInjector is a python class with wich you can register dependencies and later wrap/decorate functions and methods. python-di's home is on https://github.com/buhl/python-di
+**di.DependencyInjector** is a python class with which you can register dependencies and later wrap/decorate functions and methods. python-di's home is on https://github.com/buhl/python-di

 Why?
 ----
-Dependency injection was the new black some months/years ago.
-So it's time I got around to understand the conceps.
-At the momment I am deep into Python and loving it so I used it to play around with DI.
+Dependency Injection was the new black some months/years ago.
+So it's time I got around to understand the concepts.
+At the momment, I am deep into Python and loving it, so I used it to play around with DI.

-Personally I haven't used this module yet.
-But I can see a couple of places it might be usefull.
+Personally, I haven't used this module yet.
+But I can see a couple of places it might be useful.
 For now I will let it mature a bit - perhabs with help from you?

 Features
 --------
-- Wrap function/method and resolve dependencies when called
+- Wraps function/method and resolves dependencies when called
-- look for dependencies in the di object and function/methods globals() if activated
+- Looks for dependencies in the di object and function/methods globals() if activated

 Quick start